 You can discuss the exercises with your classmates, but you should write up your own solutions.
 If you find a solution in any source other than the material provided on the course website or the textbook, you must mention the source.
-You can work on the programming questions in pairs, but theoretical questions are always submitted individually.
-Make sure that you include a README file with your andrew id and your collaborator's andrew id.
+All homeworks (programming and theoretical) are always submitted individually.
+Make sure that you include a README file with your andrew id.

 Strict honor code with severe punishment for violators.
 CMU’s academic integrity policy can be found here.
 You may discuss assignments with other students as you work through them, but writeups must be done alone.
 No downloading / copying of code or other answers is allowed.
 If you use a string of at least 5 words from some source, you must cite the source

 Students enrolled in 15-681 will also complete a course project.
 Late days may not be used on the course project.
 The projects are to be approved by the professors.
 They can be done individually or in a pair of students.
 Projects done by a pair of students should be roughly double in scope.